govind2345/govind2345/README.md

 Hi there 👋

 - 🔭 I’m currently working on myself.
-- 🌱 I’m currently learning how to cope up with my failures.
+- 🌱 I’m currently learning how to cope with my failures.
 - 💬 Ask me about anything.
 - 📫 How to reach me: Given are my profiles.
 - ⚡ Fun fact: Tell you later!!!!!